-The flowers of the PC:
+The flowers of PC Trichocereus:

+Those two photos are from Misplant.net!
+Check out their seeds because they are amazing.
 Well, just compare the photos and see for yourself.
 The top photo is the flower bud of this PC Trichocereus and the lower one is a bud on a Trichocereus scopulicola.
 They are at different stages in their development, but I am sure you see the similarity in the important parts.
 And the same applies to the flower on Trichocereus bridgesii, which is another Bolivian Trichocereus.

 Scop from Misplant.net

 Well, okay.
 I want to come to and end but it´s important to make a very good point.
 YES, there are many San Pedros that are extremely similar to this clone.
-Not all of them are the same and I am sure there´s a fair amount that has absolutely nothing to do with this PC.
-But there IS a common clone in the USA (apart from the many other cultivars that are there, such as the three or four types of cereus monstrosa or all the other mutants that are currently flooding ebay.
-Nurseries are in the money business and they will replicate everything they can sell.
-And those Bolivian Trichos (and I count that PC in as well) are TAH (Tough as hell).
-You literally stick them in the ground and they grow.
-And that played a part in the fact that this PC Trichocereus strain is so common in some parts of the USA.
+Not all of them are the same and I am sure there´s a fair amount that has absolutely nothing to do with this one.
+But it is absolutely proven that there IS a common clone in the USA and it is easily distinguished from typical Trichocereus pachanoi.
+There must be a reason for it.

 Alright, I want to sum this up.
 Everyone is a bit in the right here.
 The way this plant is discussed recently is out of control.
 And some people tend to forget that there is a huge number of plants that are really similar to this PC…and they are coming from the habitats.
 In Peru, there are similar plants and I just posted the examples that you can find in Bolivia as well.
 But that doesn´t mean that those plants were just invented by cookoo internet theoreticians.
 They were collected, sold and commercially cultivated.
 This plant does probably NOT come from Backeberg, which is another theory that was discussed heavily.